 - Public health minimum PTE Academic score: 74

 Note: Binghamton University does not currently issue forms I-20 or DS-2019 (necessary to apply for F-1 or J-1 nonimmigrant status) for the MPH program.
 We are working to become registered in the SEVIS system governed by the United States Department of Homeland Security.
-We anticipate full registration prior to fall 2018.
+We anticipate full registration in the near future.
 Non-citizens currently in the U.S. in visa classifications that allow for full-time study “incidental to status” are encouraged to apply.

 This information is subject to change.
 Contact the MPH program director with questions about program-specific requirements.